8 Sciatica Pain Remedies You Need to Try Before Using Another Painkiller

 5. Mild (Yoga) Stretches

-The last thing you will do when experiencing sciatica pain is moving around the house.
+The last thing you will do when experiencing sciatica pain is move around the house.
 Remember that it is of great importance to stay active since the pain can be there longer than you have expected.
 Some people claim that gentle stretches of your back, like some yoga moves, will help in the process of healing.
-In this way, you will stimulate the blood flow, improve mobility and gain strength in your back muscles.
+In this way, you will stimulate the blood flow, improve mobility, and gain strength in your back muscles.

 6. Massage